chrisdetmering/Human-API-Integration/README.md

 npm -v
 ```

-If you have node installed, for example, you should see a node version pop up in your
+If you have node installed, you should see a node version pop up in your
-terminal same for npm.
+terminal:

 ![node-v](images/node-v.png)